Throat Cancer (Larynx and Pharynx)

 Smokers are at high risk of throat cancer.
-Other people at high risk include those who drink a lot of alcohol, especially if they also smoke.
+Other people at risk include those who drink a lot of alcohol, especially if they also smoke.
 People with a vitamin A deficiency and certain types of human papillomavirus (HPV) infection also may be more likely to develop throat cancer.

-painful or difficult swallowing
+- Painful or difficult swallowing

-swelling or pain in the neck
+- Swelling or pain in the neck

-enlarged glands (lymph nodes) in the neck
+- Enlarged glands (lymph nodes) in the neck

-unexplained weight loss
+- Unexplained weight loss

-coughing up blood.
+- Coughing up blood.

+If your doctor suspects you have throat cancer, he or she will examine your throat.
+This can be done with a long-handled mirror or with a lighted tube called a laryngoscope.
+A local anesthetic might be used to ease discomfort.
+If abnormalities are found, your doctor will do a biopsy, which involves removing tissue for examination in a laboratory under a microscope.
+Throat cancer can only be confirmed through a biopsy.
 Your doctor might send you for a test called a computed tomography (CT) scan.
-This special type of x-ray creates images of the body from different angles, producing a cross-sectional view.
-A CT scan can help to locate a tumor, judge whether a tumor can be removed surgically, and determine the cancer's stage of development.
+This special type of X-ray provides images of the body from different angles, producing a cross-sectional view.
+A CT scan can help to find the location of a tumor, help to judge whether a tumor can be removed surgically and help to determine the cancer's stage of development.

 Without treatment, throat cancer will continue to grow.

-Stage I or II throat cancers require surgery, radiation therapy or both.
+- Stage I or II throat cancers require surgery, radiation therapy or both.
 Radiation therapy can be highly successful with these cancers, but throat cancers rarely are found this early.

-One of the most exciting new developments in the treatment of pharyngeal cancer is the use of robotic surgery.
+Many centers now perform pharyngectomy robotic surgery.
 Complex operations that took hours and were quite debilitating can now be performed with greater efficiency using robotic assisted techniques.

 A laryngectomy is the most common surgery for throat cancer.
 Even if only part of the larynx is removed, the patient will lose some of his or her ability to speak.
 He or she will need to learn special techniques or have reconstructive procedures to regain the use of his or her voice.

-If cancer cells have spread beyond the larynx or pharynx and into the lymph nodes, a surgery called neck dissection is required.
+After treatment for throat cancer, some people will learn new ways to speak with voice aids, breathing techniques, and surgical restructuring.
+Because the pharynx is a passage to the digestive tract, patients undergoing pharyngectomy might need surgery to reconstruct the pharynx to allow food to pass through.If cancer cells have spread beyond the larynx or pharynx and into the lymph nodes, a surgery called neck dissection is required.
 In this surgery, lymph nodes thought to contain cancer cells are removed.
 This can help contain the cancer before it spreads throughout the body.
 After surgery, radiation therapy may be done to destroy remaining cancer cells.